delendum-xyz/delendum.xyz/_writings/2023-05-10-zkvm-design.md

 ### Frontend target

-We are writing a compiler from LLVM IR to our ISA
+We are writing a [compiler](https://github.com/delendum-xyz/valida-compiler) from LLVM IR to our ISA.

 ### ZK stack